Technology Assurance Group

 Always allocate time for questions and open discussion.
 This is also an excellent opportunity to gather feedback on your services and identify areas where you can improve.

-To maximize the impact of your QBRs, keep these best practices in mind:
+To maximize the impact of your SBRs, keep these best practices in mind:

 1. Know Your Audience

 Tailor your presentation to the attendees.
-A QBR with C-level executives should focus more on strategic impact and ROI, while a meeting with IT managers might delve deeper into technical details.
+A SBR with C-level executives should focus more on strategic impact and ROI, while a meeting with IT managers might delve deeper into technical details.

 2. Be Proactive, Not Reactive

-Don't just report on past performance—use the QBR as an opportunity to anticipate future needs and challenges.
+Don't just report on past performance—use the SBR as an opportunity to anticipate future needs and challenges.
 Show your client that you're thinking ahead on their behalf.

 3. Use Visuals Effectively